globus/globus-compute/docs/endpoints.rst

 Endpoints
 =========

-An endpoint is a persist service launched by the user on their compute facility's login that serves as a conduit for routing tasks to their compute facility.
+An endpoint is a persistent service launched by the user on their compute system that serves as a conduit for routing and executing functions to their compute system..
+This could be their laptop, the login node of a campus cluster, grid or supercomputing facility.

 The endpoint can be configured to connect up to the funcX webservice at `funcx.org <https://funcx.org>`_ or to your private service.
 Once the endpoint is connected, the web portal presents available endpoints to which you can direct functions.

 First time setup
 ----------------